Aditya-Ranjan1234/Non-Deterministic-Website/README.md

 # Non-Deterministic Website Generator

 A web application that generates unique, AI-powered websites using Groq's LLM API.
-Each request produces a different website based on the provided prompt and style.
+Each request produces a different website based on the provided prompt and style, making it perfect for rapid prototyping, inspiration, or quick website generation.

-## Features
+## 🌟 Key Features

-- 🚀 Generate unique websites with AI
-- 🎨 Multiple style options
-- ⚡ Fast response times with Groq Cloud
+### AI-Powered Generation
+- **Smart Content Creation**: Generates complete HTML, CSS, and JavaScript based on your description
+- **Multiple Style Options**: Choose from various design styles including Modern, Minimal, Corporate, Creative, and Elegant
+- **Dynamic Content**: Each generation creates unique layouts, color schemes, and content structures

+### User Experience
+- **Real-time Preview**: See your generated website instantly
-- 📦 Export websites as HTML files
+- **One-Click Download**: Export the complete website as a single HTML file
+- **Responsive Design**: Websites automatically adapt to different screen sizes
+- **Interactive Elements**: Generated sites include interactive components like navigation, forms, and animations

+### Technical Features
+- **Lightning Fast**: Powered by Groq's high-performance LLM API
-- 🔒 Rate limited to 100 generations per day
+- **Rate Limited**: Fair usage policy of 100 generations per day
-- 🎯 Modern, responsive UI
+- **Modern Stack**: Built with React and FastAPI for optimal performance
+- **Easy Deployment**: Ready to deploy on platforms like Render and Vercel

 ## Prerequisites